Why I Switched from SONY to Olympus cameras for travel photography

 - Cameras and sensors do not make you a better photographer.

-- The camera is just the tool for the artist, much like a paintbrush is the tool for a painter.
+- A camera is just the tool for the artist, much like a paintbrush is the tool for a painter.

 - The tool has to work for the type of photography that you do.

-- The photographer takes the picture using the tool to translate the photographer’s artist vision.
+- A photographer takes the picture using the tool to translate the photographer’s artist vision.

 - The right gear to use is not what reviews say, but what works for you.

 - Switching from full frame to micro four thirds is irrelevant.
 The most important consideration is does the camera work like you need it to.

 Not only did I switch from full frame to micro four thirds, I was so impressed with this camera I am now fully invested in Olympus.
 I have invested in several lenses, mostly pro lenses.
 My normal setup includes two camera bodies since my other main photographic interest is wildlife photography, specifically bald eagle photography.
 I also purchased the OM-D E-M1X.
 There will be a separate blog post on my initial thoughts on Olympus OM-D E-M1X and why I chose it.
 Be sure to sign up below to get notifications of when this blog is published.

 My current lens setup with the two camera bodies is:

 - 12-100 f/4 PRO